sferich888/cert_bot/README.md

-Cert Bot [standalone]
+Cert Bot
 ========
+> _Is now standalone: (meaning that it brings with it cherrypy so you dont have to install it as a dependency)_

-Certificate Traning Certificate Authority
+**Certificate Traning Certificate Authority**

 The idea of this project is to explain how an [OpenSSL](http://www.openssl.org/) [Certificate Authority](http://www.openssl.org/docs/apps/ca.html#) Works, and